 After lunch we walk down to Huayrapunku.
 Meaning “Gate of the Wind”, this is a ridge-top Inca shrine oriented to Mt Veronica, of which it has a simply incredible view.
 Finally a short walk brings us to our final campsite in amongst the granite stones of the Canchiqata Quarry.
 It was here that huge blocks were cut from the rose-coloured granite before being dragged down the mountainside and across the river to the Sun Temple at Ollantaytambo.

 Photographers are advised to wake up before dawn this morning, to watch the sun rise over the Sacred Valley from our campsite high above it.
 The sun’s first rays catching the glaciers of Mt Veronica certainly makes the effort more than worthwhile.
 This is our last day on the trek and we descend from the pampas down into the lush valley floor along the enormous stone ramps on which the Incas dragged the stones.
 We cross the river and explore the huge Sun Temple complex to see where the stones ended and what use they were put to.
-Our trek ends as we board the train to Aguas Calientes, where we join the rest of the group at the campsite a short walk out of town and in the cloud forest.
+Our trek ends as we board the train to Aguas Calientes, where we join the rest of the group in Aguas Calientes (the town below Machi Picchu).

 How do I book it?